elatov/elatov.github.io/_posts/2012-08-06-vcd-ni-network-pools-with-the-cisco-nexus1000v.md

   - vCloud Director Network Isolation Networks
   - vShield Manager
 ---
 I was recently messing around with my vCloud Lab and I decided to see how the Nexus 1000v integrates with vCloud Director.
 After figuring out how it works, I decided to post my findings.
-Most of the instructions can be seen in the article &#8220;<a href="http://www.cisco.com/en/US/docs/switches/datacenter/nexus1000/sw/4_2_1_s_v_1_5_1/nsm/configuration/guide/n1000v_nsm_2configuring_nsm.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.cisco.com/en/US/docs/switches/datacenter/nexus1000/sw/4_2_1_s_v_1_5_1/nsm/configuration/guide/n1000v_nsm_2configuring_nsm.html']);">Configuring Network Segmentation Manager</a>&#8220;.
+Most of the instructions can be seen in the article "<a href="http://www.cisco.com/en/US/docs/switches/datacenter/nexus1000/sw/4_2_1_s_v_1_5_1/nsm/configuration/guide/n1000v_nsm_2configuring_nsm.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.cisco.com/en/US/docs/switches/datacenter/nexus1000/sw/4_2_1_s_v_1_5_1/nsm/configuration/guide/n1000v_nsm_2configuring_nsm.html']);">Configuring Network Segmentation Manager</a>".
 First thing to note is that this works on vCloud Director 1.5 and N1K version 4.2(1)SV1(5.1).
 Now for the fun stuff.

 First enable the segmentation features on the N1K: